softwareQinc/nvim-sq/README.md

 [lazy](https://github.com/folke/lazy.nvim) plugin management.

 This configuration was extensively tested on macOS and Linux (Debian/Ubuntu).
-You may experience minor issues if running a different platform.
+You may experience minor issues on other platforms.

 ---